JMiguelRamirez/OD_Project/README.md

 ```
 ## Loading

 With the folowing script we will build a property graph by loading our pre-processed data in an running database of Neo4j.
-Script and pre-processed data must be in the same folder.
+Pre-processed data must be in the *import* folder of the database.
+Building the database lasts for 5 minutes.
 ```
 python Make_graph.py
 ```
-## Proof of concept
+## Proof of concept (POC)

 With the following command, we will show you our proof of concept.
 ```
 python poc.py
 ```
-### Explanation of the proof of concept
+### Preview of the POC

 The program is simple, it has few options where you can choose:
 - Your user ID